Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Estimation

-To illustrate the maximum likelihood estimation (MLE), we give a special case where the time-varying confounder $L(t) \in \{0,1\}$ is the counting process of an event.
-Assuming Markovness, we model the time-varying confounder $L(t)$ by
+To illustrate the maximum likelihood estimation (MLE), we present a special case where the time-varying confounder $L(t) \in \{0,1\}$ is the counting process of an event.
+Assuming Markovness, we model the intensity of the time-varying confounder $L(t)$ by